 Is PureVPN any good?

-PureVPN is good for unblocking U.S Netflix, fast speeds (90+ Mbps), downloading torrents, and for staying completely anonymous on the web with its solid AES 256-Bit encryption.
+PureVPN is good for unblocking U.S. Netflix with fast speeds (90+ Mbps), downloading torrents, and staying completely anonymous on the web with its solid AES 256-bit encryption.

 Can I trust PureVPN?

 PureVPN is 100% trustworthy.
 It guarantees zero logs and has also been independently audited by a leading California-based independent security auditor, Altius IT.

 PureVPN starts at $1.32/mo — 88% off (5-year plan), and you also choose between its 1-year plan ($4.16) and 1-month plan ($10.95/mo), depending on your budget.

 Verdict – Is PureVPN better than other VPNs?

 Yes, PureVPN is definitely better than a lot of other VPNs.
 Considering all its features, its ability to unblock Netflix, its actual servers in China, and affordable pricing with a dedicated Kodi VPN add-on, I definitely recommend PureVPN.

 The last time I wrote the PureVPN review, I found their service to be absolutely terrible.
 However, they’ve come a long way since then.